Abrosss/Workspace/README.md

 Design and styling of elements are going to be changed. <br />

 ## Test
-<p>This is the <a href="https://workspace-bugtracker.herokuapp.com/>demo</a> of the website.
+This is the <a href="https://workspace-bugtracker.herokuapp.com/>demo</a> of the website.
 Please login with these credentials: username: `user` password: `user`.
 Or create a new account.
-NO EMAIL REQUIRED. <p>
+NO EMAIL REQUIRED. <br />
-<p>Do not enter any confidential information, the project is in development stage, so database can be deleted and restructured at any time.</p>
+_Do not enter any confidential information_, the project is in development stage, so database can be deleted and restructured at any time. <br />
-<p>The issues list is up to date!
-If you want to contribute please follow the instructions below.</p>
+The <a href="https://github.com/Abrosss/Workspace/issues">issues list</a> is up to date!
+If you want to contribute please follow the instructions below.

 <!-- How to contribute -->